jahangir842/openclaw-installation/README.md

 Here are the two primary ways to get OpenClaw running on Ubuntu.

-## Option 1: Native CLI Installer
+### Installation: Native CLI Installer

+1. **Remove the Old Versions**

-* Remove the openclas if it has been installed previously:
+Remove the openclas if it has been installed previously:

   ```bash
   openclaw uninstall --all --yes --non-interactive